mithosk/AgileServiceBus/README.md

-### ... how to create a microservice message listener ...
+### ... how to create a MICROSERVICE message listener ...

 ```
 [QueueConfig(Directory = "John", Subdirectory = "Doe")]